ppatierno/enmasse-iot-demo/README.md

 > If you have re-built the Apache Spark image and you want to avoid pushing it to the Docker Hub, use the following command `docker save <image> | minikube ssh docker load` for making it available in the Docker images registry which is local to the virtual machine used by minikube.

-It's possible that for deploying all this stuff, the default virtual machine size used by minikube (2 CPU cores and 2048 GB of RAM) couldn't be enough so it's better to start minikube with more resources like this.
+For deploying all this stuff, the default virtual machine size used by minikube (2 CPU cores and 2048 GB of RAM) isn't enough so it's better to start minikube with more resources like this.

         minikube start --cpus=4 --memory=4096